sakosy/arch_katas_2021/README.md

 **Team Members:** *Sergey, Natalya, Sattar, Samvel*

 **Who we are:** We are colleagues from the largest Telco company in Russia.
-We are passionate in Big Data technologies in the different positions: Architects, Product Owners, Developers.
+We are passionate in Big Data technologies on the different positions: Architects, Product Owners, Developers.
 We are working with Petabyte-scale clusters, hundreeds of servers and thousends of ETL/ML/SQL tasks.
 We are trying to make our best to make future better than ever before.
 We are happy to present you our solution below.

 -   [Glossary](https://github.com/sakosy/arch_katas_2021#glossary)
 -   [Overview](https://github.com/sakosy/arch_katas_2021#overview)